- International medical students and graduates

 As a full fee paying student, the Australian Government does not contribute towards your study costs.
 Instead, you pay a tuition fee for each subject in the course, which must be paid in full upfront.

-On average, a standard full-time year of study in the Bachelor of Medicine and Bachelor of Surgery (MBBS) will cost just over $57,000 for domestic students and $75,000 (plus or minus) for international students.
+On average, a standard full-time year of study in the Bachelor of Medicine and Bachelor of Surgery (MBBS) will cost $75,000 (plus or minus) for international students.

 In 2013 just over one-fifth of all medical students were fee-paying with three-quarters of these occupied by international students.